no-day/fp-ts-generators/README.md

 );
 ```

+See the `examples` folder for more usage demos.

 # JavaScript usage

-The library can be used in plain JavaScript as well, you'll find a demo in the examples folder.
+The library can be used in plain JavaScript as well, you'll find a demo in the examples folder, too.

 # Inspiration